oduwa/RWAndroidTryout/Part1_edited.markdown

     <?xml version="1.0" encoding="UTF-8"?>
     <wallpaper />

 Next, you need to add the preview images.
 These are the images that will be displayed when a user is looking through different watch faces to select from.
-Usually, you would want these would be actual screenshots of your watch face, but for the sake of brevity I've prepared some ahead of time that you can use.
+Usually, you would want these to be actual screenshots of your watch face, but for the sake of brevity I've prepared some ahead of time that you can use.
 Download [this zip](Preview-Images.zip) file and unarchive it.
 Copy the two files.
 Head back to Android Studio, right-click on **wear\res\drawable** and choose **Paste**.
 Click **OK** in the confirmation dialog.

 Finally, its time to set up your manifest.
 Open **wear\manifests\AndroidManifest.xml** in the project editor (by double-clicking it) and add the following just above the application tag: